Creating Your Nonprofit Annual Report: Full Guide & Template

 Want to continue reading about other ways to improve your fundraising and overall performance?
 Here are some recommended resources:

 - Creating Perfect Donor Prospect Profiles: A Guide & Template.
 Prospect profiles guide the donor cultivation process for your gift officers.
 Learn how to create detailed profiles so you can develop strong relationships with new major donors.

 - Your Annual Fund: A Definitive Guide to Boost Your Strategy.
-Your nonprofit’s annual fund is what helps you keep your donors open.
+Your nonprofit’s annual fund is what helps you keep your doors open.
 Learn more in this guide.

 - Capital Campaigns: The Basics Your Nonprofit Should Know.
 Capital campaigns are large-scale fundraising endeavors and have a lot of moving parts.
 Learn more in this definitive guide.